What does this chart mean?

 Following the events of September 2001, we realize that our customers are concerned about the security of their drinking water.
 We urge the public to report any suspicious activities at any utility facilities, including treatment plants, tanks, fire hydrants, etc. to 931-762-9481.

 Pharmaceuticals In Drinking Water

 Flushing unused or expired medicines can be harmful to your drinking water.
 Learn more about disposing of unused medicines at

 |May, 2020||May, 2020|

 What is being done?

-taken for this month.
+than spaced out throughout the month as required.
 The system is now back on track with the sampling plan.
-Although the correct number of

 *Please share this information with all the other people who drink this water, especially those who may